Here is a bit of insight into the interior painting process of a new construction home.

 We come in at this point and fill the nail holes in the trim work and sand them.
 We caulk all the joints within the trim work itself and caulk the top of the baseboards where they meet the wall and where the window and door trim meets the walls.
 Depending on the situation we may do any neccesary taping and masking and spray the trim work or we may do it by hand.
 Sometimes spraying is not always possible, but we have some tricks of the trade allow us to simulate a sprayed look.

-Doors are usually sprayed on location in the garage if it is not being utilized by other trades and is clean and dust free.
-Otherwise we reserve an un-painted room in the house to do them in.
+Doors might be sprayed on site in the garage if it is not being utilized by other trades and is clean and dust free.
+Otherwise we reserve an un-painted room in the house to do them in or they may be done off site by the door supplier or a specilty spray shop.
 They are sanded and get two coats of sprayed paint.
 If the doors are wood they may be getting stained and clear coated.

 We can also spray the baseboards that have been installed in rooms where carpet will be placed as the floor is just plywood at this time. then we can finish the walls in those rooms if no other installations will be going in that affect the walls.
-The final coat of paint is cut in and rolled.
+Depending on the situation the painting process can be changd up a bit.
+Taping and masking can be done to windows so that the liners and casings can be sprayed after installation.
+Door trim and jambs can be sprayed in place as well.

 The final results after we are done the caulking of the trim against the walls and filling the nail holes in the trimwork and sanding and applying two coats of paint.
 As well as a coat of primer and two coats of colour to the walls.